Women’s Rugby World Cup Sevens bronze medallist hopes that the Gallagher High Performance Academy will lead to more elite coaching roles for women

 Gardner took on coaching roles while she was still playing and discovered she had an aptitude for what is now her chosen career.

-“Saying ‘yes’ to coaching opportunities as a young adult led to me seeing and beginning to understand the potential of another person through sport,” she said.
+“Saying ‘yes’ to coaching opportunities as a young adult led to me seeing and understanding the potential of another person through sport,” she said.

-“I also want to learn how to best utilise staff and develop in the weekly, monthly and annual planning of a programme.”
+“I have learnt how to best utilise staff, and develop in the weekly, monthly and annual planning of a programme.